RWS/studio-api-docs/apiconcepts/translationmemory/adding_language_resources.md

 ```
 ***

-In the next step, create a default language resources object.
-For each language a default language resources bundle is provided, which contains, for example, the most common abbreviations for that language.
-For English, it contains abbreviations such as *Mr., Mrs., Dr.*, etc. As mentioned before, the variables lists are always empty by default, as the variables are custom items such as product names.
+Next, create a default language resources object.
+Each language includes a default language resources bundle with common abbreviations.
+For English, that bundle includes abbreviations such as *Mr.*, *Mrs.*, and *Dr.*.
+As noted earlier, the variable list starts empty because variables are custom items, such as product names.

 # [C#](#tab/tabid-3)
 ```cs